-Today I will be talking about how to make and keep your new year's resolution this coming year!
+Today we are talking about how to make and keep your new year’s resolution this coming year!
 The year can serve as a fresh start for new habits, new goals, and a new life.
 Although it may be tempting to slack off from December to January 1st, this is not the mindset you want to approach the new year!
 The key to being successful in achieving your goals means you have to start right now!
 Yes- now!
-If you're already 3 weeks into working towards your goal, you'll definitely have an inclination to continue through the new year and further.
-According to a survey conducted by Finder, an estimated 23.1 million Americans don't believe that their resolution was ever in reach.
-Furthermore, the common reason cited for failing their resolution was the fact they did not have the "willpower.”
+If you’re already 3 weeks into working towards your goal, you’ll be more inclined to continue through the new year and further.
+According to a survey conducted by Finder, an estimated 23.1 million Americans don’t believe that their resolution was ever within reach.
+Furthermore, the common reason cited for failing their resolution was the fact they did not have the “willpower.”

-From these disappointing statistics, we can see that is absolutely necessary to shift your mindset, the way in which you make your goals, and to ensure the realistic nature of what you want to achieve.
-Going into the new year's with no solid plan and a bad mindset is the quickest way to failure.
-But there's no need to feel overwhelmed because I will be taking you through several simple steps in order to make, keep, and achieve your new year's resolution!
+From these disappointing statistics, we can see that is necessary to shift your mindset, how you make your goals, and to ensure the realistic nature of what you want to achieve.
+Going into the new year with no solid plan and a bad mindset is the quickest way to failure.
+But there’s no need to feel overwhelmed because we will be taking you through several simple steps to make, keep, and achieve your new year’s resolution!

 So let’s get into it!